Office project training program. Microsoft Project Online Training

 6.3 Plan and requirements must change together

-6.4 Planning is iterative, the next stages are only statistically predictable
+6.4 Planning iteratively, the next stages are predictable only statistically

 7 REFERENCES

-Cost of education: for individuals - 7,000 rubles. / for organizations - 8,000 rubles.
-Graduation Certificate:Upon completion of the course, students receive a certificate from PM Expert - PMI® Global Registered Education Provider, and will be able to credit 8 study hours (PDU / Contact Hours) to pass the PMP® exam and renew the PMP® status.
+Cost of education: for individuals - 7,000 rubles. / for organizations - 8,000 rub.
+Certificate of completion:Upon completion of the course, students will receive a certificate from PM Expert - PMI® Global Registered Education Provider, and will be able to credit 8 training hours (PDU/Contact Hours) towards passing the PMP® degree exam and renewing their PMP® status.

 PDU breakdown by Talent Triangle